akshupande/Social-Distancing-Checker-using-Deep-Learning-An-Approach-to-Ensure-Public-Safety/README.md

 # Social Distancing Checker using DL using pre-trained YOLOv4 model !
-COVID-19 social distancing detector using OpenCV, Deep Learning, and Computer Vision.
-OpenCV and deep learning can be used to implement a social distancing detector.
-Our configuration file used to keep our implementation neat and tidy.
-Our detect_people utility function, which detects people in video streams using the YOLO object detection.
-Our Python driver script, which glues all the pieces together into a full-fledged OpenCV social distancing detector.
-Apply object detection to detect all people (and only people) in a video stream (see this tutorial on building an OpenCV people counter).
-Compute the pairwise distances between all detected people.
-Based on these distances, check to see if any two people are less than N pixels apart.
+Developed an Artificial Intelligence powered tool using YOLO object detection model, DeepSORT tracking algorithm, and Kalman filter help to calculate their distances, triggering alerts (bounding box) who violates COVID 6 feet distance.

-Detect the social distance violations in real time using OpenCV and deep learning
+Detect the social distance violations!

 > ## ***"Social distancing is the only way to counter Covid-19"***

 **Requirements (Technologies used)**
 - Python
-- Numpy
-- OpenCV (for frame/image processing )
+- DeepSORT (For object  tracking)
-- DeepLearning (Used YOLO V4 Pretrained model for object Detection-(used filter for people indentification only)
+- Object Detection models (Used YOLO Pretrained model for object Detection-(used filter for people indentification only))
-- Scipy
-- Centroid Tracking Algo (For object  tracking)
-- Object Detection models (Mobilenet or Googlenet or YOLO)

 ### RESULT OF MODEL ON TESTING